Andrew Smith (basketball, born 1990): Early life

 Andrew Smith was born September 9, 1990, in Washington, D.C.
 Even at birth, Smith was big, measuring 24.25 in long, about 4 in above average.
 Smith's father, Curt, worked for Senator Dan Coats at the time before returning to his native Indiana when Andrew was a young boy.
 Curt was a high school basketball player for Pike High School, and was involved with basketball throughout Andrew's youth.

 Andrew Smith grew up in Zionsville, Indiana.
 By the time he started high school at Covenant Christian, a small school of 300 students in Indianapolis, he stood at 6 ft 6 in.
 His coach, Scott Flatt, called Smith "a freak" of nature because he had enough mobility to guard multiple positions despite his size.
 During his junior year, he averaged 14.5 points, 10.6 rebounds, and 2.8 blocked shots per game.
 Over the summer, he scored 28 points in game against top-tier AAU team The Family.
 Afterwards, recruiting picked up dramatically.
 Smith accepted an offer from Butler, where his mother was working at the time.
 He said that as soon as Butler became interested in him, he knew that was where he was going to play his college basketball.
 "It's like a perfect fit for me," he said.

-During his senior year, Smith missed half the season with a stress fracture.
+During his senior year, Smith missed 8 of his teams 23 games, with a stress fracture.
 Even so, he was named Indianapolis Star All-City Player of the Year and was named to the National Christian Schools Athletic Association (NCSAA) Super Regional Team.
 He led Covenant Christian to a Class 2A sectional championship, and led the state in rebounding (17.1 per game).
 He averaged 23.3 points, marking his third straight year of averaging a double-double, and blocked 2.3 shots per game.
 He was an honorable mention for the All-State team and was a second team NCSAA All-American.
+He became the first player in Covenant's history to score 1,000 career points & finished with 1,098 career points.
+He also had 887 Career Rebounds & 62 Career Blocks.
+He was a McDonald's All-American Nominee for the state of Indiana.

 After his senior season, Smith was selected to participate in the Hoosier Basketball Top 60 Senior Boys Workout.
 He played in the North–South Indiana All-Star Classic and the Hoosiers' Reunion All-Star Classic.